losinggeneration/batybot/README.md

 # Batybot

-Batybot is a basic Twitch bot for running on JilliiiBeanzZz's channel.
+Batybot is a basic Twitch bot for running on JilliiiBeanz's channel.

 # Environment